causematch/devops-challenge/README.rst

 Requirements
 --------------

-* Use any AWS or GCP services you like.
+* Use any AWS services you like.
 Be prepared to explain your decisions.
   (We prefer cheap and scalable, but please use criteria that make most sense to you).
 Note the API uses in-memory storage but long-term persistence is not required.

 * Provide a mechanism for deploying new versions of the code, and the credentials needed to do this.
 If you have other resources in the